goodmike31/pl-asr-speech-data-survey/README.md

 # Addendum - Survey design

 ## Dataset characteristics analysis process
-- Publicly available information sources were analyzed, annotated, and standardized according to the Taxonomy
+- Publicly available information sources were analyzed, annotated, and standardized according to the taxonomy of 57 attributes.
-- Additionally, the content of publicly available datasets was analyzed automatically
+- Additionally, the content of publicly available datasets was analyzed automatically.

 ## Information sources
 * Language Data Repositoriesadc.upenn.edu/)